 Brexit and house prices: the property survival guide

-Whether you’re for or against Brexit, you can’t ignore it – but how will it affect the world of property?
+Whether you’re for or against Brexit, you can’t ignore it – but how is it affecting the world of property?
 Here's our guide on how to survive Brexit if you’re considering renovating your home, buying or selling a house, have a buy-to-let property or are just generally curious

 Brexit and the property market

-Either way, Brexit will have profound effects on our economy and the confidence of consumers.
-Nobody knows exactly how it will affect the housing market and your finances if you’re planning a move, buy-to-let investment or renovation project but you can prepare for the most likely outcomes.
+Whatever happens, Brexit has already had a profound effect on our economy and the confidence of consumers.
+Nobody knows exactly how it will impact the housing market and your finances in the future if you’re planning a move, buy-to-let investment or renovation project but you can prepare for the most likely outcomes.

-Back in September, the governor of the Bank of England, Mark Carney, warned that leaving the EU with no deal could be catastrophic, sending unemployment soaring and house prices plummeting, but most property experts think that the effects on the housing market will be less dramatic than this, even in a no-deal scenario.
+Way back in September 2018, the governor of the Bank of England, Mark Carney, warned that leaving the EU with no deal could be catastrophic, sending unemployment soaring and house prices plummeting, but most property experts think that the effects on the housing market would be less dramatic than this.

-Uncertainty and hesitation have had the biggest impact on the health of the housing market up to now but, depending on your circumstances, this could be a bonus.
+Uncertainty and hesitation have had the biggest impact on the health of the housing market since the EU referendum in 2016 but, depending on your circumstances, this could be a bonus.